marwanfmostafa/Portfolio/README.md

 ## Usage

-This can be used as a way to introduyce and advertise myself to potential employers because it will be updated with projectrs I've completed as well as furture projects.
+This can be used as a way to introduce and advertise myself to potential employers because it will be updated with projectrs I've completed as well as furture projects.

 ## Credits